Ebikes are growing in popularity, in part because they offer an affordable alternative to the single family car.

 In this Guide, we will discuss each of the Nakto electric bike models, and which one might suit you best.

-Nakto USA Ebikes produces 14 different models of inexpensive electric bikes, ranging from the 16” Skylark folder for $699, to the Fat Tire Super Cruiser electric mountain bike for $1,299.
+Nakto USA Ebikes produces 14 different models of inexpensive, or cheap electric bikes, if you prefer, ranging from the 16” Skylark folder for $699, to the Fat Tire Super Cruiser electric mountain bike for $1,299.

 In between, we have fat tire folders, comfortable Dutch-style cruisers, and even a cargo bike with buddy seat.Nakto bikes can be found on Amazon, Walmart, and other online retailers, but I would not recommend buying your new electric bike from a megastore.
 I would also be very cautious when considering other Amazon ebike brands like Swagtron, Eahora, Addmotor, Maxfoot, and Samebike.